onetapbeyond/opencpu-spark-executor/README.md

 ### ROSE Motivation

+> Where Apache SparkR lets data scientists use Spark from R, ROSE is
+> designed to let Scala and Java developers use R from Spark.

 The popular [Apache SparkR](https://github.com/apache/spark/tree/master/R) package provides a lightweight front-end for data scientists to use Apache Spark from R. This approach is ideally suited to